-Internal Audit completed a Governance Health Check desktop review which tested the Partnerships compliance with the seven key principles of Good Governance set by CIPFA.
-The results of this were positive and we will follow this up with further reviews on Governance and Culture in 2022/23.
+6 Internal Audit Report 2022/23

 The Council's Combined Assurance report is a key element of its governance and assurance arrangements.
 It provides the Senior Leadership & Audit and Governance Committee with better understanding on the assurances across all the Council's critical services, key risks, partnerships, and projects - identifying any areas for greater oversight, improvement and assurance gaps.
 Overall, there is a positive realistic assurance picture for the Council but one that reflects the complex environment in which it operates, recognising that some areas will remain Amber.
-This year's assessment of the level of assurance resulted in an increase of 1% of Red Assurance, an increase of 12% in Amber assurance and a decrease of 13% in Green assurance.
+This year's assessment of the level of assurance resulted in an increase of 1% of Red Assurance, no change in Amber assurance and a decrease of 1% in Green assurance.
 Providing a realistic assessment which aligned with results of external and internal assurance work.

-Red Assurance - 2% Amber Assurance - 43% Green Assurance - 55%
+Red Assurance - 3% Amber Assurance - 46% Green Assurance - 1%